idsia-robotics/navground/_sources/packages/navground_core_py.rst

 info
 ----

-Lists registered components (behaviors and kinematics).
+Lists registered components (behaviors, kinematics, and behavior modulations).
 It is equivalent to the :ref:`C++ version <info>` but with additional components implemented in Python.